Theming¶

 directories in the source code.

-Some top-level templates are found in the ./src/templates
+Some top-level templates are also in the ./src/templates

 directory, but